Meet our teachers

 Tom Hart is the New York Times Bestselling author of Rosalie Lightning and the Executive Director of The Sequential Artists Workshop.
 He was an early recipient of a Xeric Grant for self-publishing cartoonists, and has been on many best-of lists in the Comics Journal and other comix publications.
 Tom has been called “one of the great underrated cartoonists of our time” by Eddie Campbell and “one of my favorite cartoonists of the decade” by Scott McCloud.
 Before founding SAW, Tom was a core instructor at the School of Visual Arts in NYC for 10 years.
 Tom’s former students include award winning-cartoonists Dash Shaw, Sarah Glidden, Box Brown, Leslie Stein, and many others.

-In our year-long program, Tom teaches comics storytelling and comics theory.
+In our year-long program, Tom teaches comics storytelling and practice.
 His online courses include Comics for Writers, Storytelling Flow, Comics Memoir, and Going in for the Snakes, a course about making visceral, powerful comics.

 Justine Mara Andersen continues the tradition of comics mentorship after learning from top names in the industry, including luminaries P. Craig Russell (Elric, Sandman), Val Mayerik (Punisher, Conan), Frank Thorne (Red Sonja), and Jeffrey Catherine Jones.
 Justine has worked as an inker and illustrator for DC Comics, Image Comics, Wizards of the Coast, Lucasfilm, and others.
 She struck out on her own to create the long-running series Mara, Celtic Shamaness for Fantagraphics.

 Leela Corman is an illustrator, cartoonist, and Middle Eastern dancer.
 She self-published three issues of her minicomic, Flimflam, before winning a 1999 Xeric Grant to publish her first graphic novel, Queen’s Day.
 Her latest graphic novel, Unterzakhn, has been nominated for the L.A.
 Times Book Award, the Eisner Award, and Le Prix Artemisia.
 Unterzakhn has been translated into French, Spanish, Dutch, Swedish, and Italian, and won the Best Anglo-American comic at the Rome Festival.
 She is a contributor to Nautilus Magazine, The Nib, Tablet Magazine, Symbolia, and The OC Weekly.
 She has illustrated books on topics that range from urban gardening to the history of the skirt.
 Her editorial clients include PBS, the New York Times, and BUST Magazine.
 Leela is represented by Wales Literary Agency.